-Attachment 1 provides information regarding the current status of Dominion's efforts to address GL 2004-02 for SPS 1 and 2 and also describes the GSI-191 closure option, resolution plan and implementation schedule for resolving downstream in-vessel effects.
-Attachment 2 provides a summary of the corrective actions and analyses that have been implemented at SPS, including inherent margins and conservatisms, to address GSI-191 containment sump performance issues and to also provide reasonable assurance that the health and safety of the public will be maintained until the identified actions discussed herein have been completed.
-Attachment 3 provides the regulatory commitment included in this submittal.
+Attachment 1 provides information regarding the current status of Dominion's efforts to address GL 2004-02 and also describes the GSI-191 closure option, resolution plan and implementation schedule for resolving downstream in-vessel effects for NAPS 1 and 2.
+Attachment 2 provides a summary of the corrective actions and analyses that have been implemented at NAPS, including inherent margins and conservatisms, to address GSI-191 containment sump performance issues and to also provide reasonable assurance that the health and safety of the public will be maintained until the identified actions discussed herein have been completed.
+Attachment 3 provides a list of the regulatory commitments included in this submittal.